 - people involved in the commercial poultry and pig industry

-- anyone visiting parts of the world where flu is circulating, especially if travelling in a group.
+- anyone visiting parts of the world where the flu is circulating, especially if travelling in a group.

 How the flu vaccine works

-The influenza vaccine cannot give you the flu because it does not contain live virus.
+The flu vaccine cannot give you the flu because it does not contain live virus.
 Some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.

 Flu vaccines for different ages